Monday, March 18, 2013

 This isn't your average old wreck though.
 It was the first chapel built by London's black community, mainly fugitive slaves who arrived via the Underground Railroad.
 It was originally named the African Methodist Episcopal Church and was later renamed the British Methodist Episcopal Church.

-Eventually the black community founded another church on Grey Street and 275 Thames Street became a residence.
+Eventually, London's black community founded another church on Grey Street and 275 Thames Street became a residence.
 In August 1986, an historic plaque was placed on the building by the London Public Library Board.
 The plaque has since gone missing and it's thought that former owners took it with them when they moved.

-Londoners, and Canadians in general, should be proud of Canada's role as sanctuary during the years before the Civil War.
+Londoners, and Canadians in general, should be proud of Canada's role as sanctuary for fugitive slaves during the years before the Civil War.
 This is not a building to be lost.
 Somehow, a solution must be found.